 If an alarm ceases to fulfill its signaling function, the alarming states are not caused by the current situation, they are too intense and prolonged, cause inconvenience, if there are difficulties with monitoring, then perhaps the time has come to think about the scale of the difficulties.

-How to understand if my anxiety is normal?
+How to understand if my anxiety is normal or excessive?

 The feeling that the level of one’s own anxiety becomes a problem is subjective enough, however, there are several indicators of the severity and intensity of the anxiety state, which can be relied on when assessing the validity or excessiveness of the level of anxiety.